Temporomandibular Joint

 - A change in the way the upper and lower teeth fit together that increases pain

 Jaw pain may go away with little or no treatment.
 Treatment may include simple things you can do yourself, such as eating soft foods or applying ice packs.
 It may also include pain medicines or devices to insert into your mouth.
-In very rare cases, you might need surgery.
+In very rare TMD cases, you might need surgery.
+Patients suffering with pain in their temporomandibular joint can be encouraged to know that most of the time TMJ issues are fixed without surgery.

 In most cases, a person’s pain and discomfort associated with TMJ disorders are temporary.
 Commonly, when the Temporomandibular is inflamed or traumatized, it can be relieved with self-managed care or nonsurgical treatments.
 Surgery is typically a last resort after conservative measures have failed, but some people with TMJ disorders may benefit from surgical treatments.
 Conservative care has the best results for most people and starts with non-invasive, and no-opioid treatment to the jaw.